 There is always a need to keep the costs for every implementation to a minimum but cutting back on training can impact hugely on the effectiveness of your software.
 Without thorough training, your staff will lack the skills they need to work efficiently and to maximize your investment in your software.
 A staff member that struggles to find their way around your new system quickly becomes disenfranchised and disinterested, no matter how well you achieved initial staff buy-in to the project.

 Software providers can often minimize the days allocated to training in order to make their proposal more attractive to you and more competitive against other companies.

 3. I want it and I want it now

-ITAS have been a Sage Business Partner since 1995.
-We combine good technical knowledge and experience of Sage 200 and Sage CRM software with thorough scoping techniques, project managment skills and effective training to make sure you maximise your investment in Sage software.
+ITAS has been a Sage Business Partner since 1995.
+We combine good technical knowledge and experience of Sage 200 and Sage CRM software with thorough scoping techniques, project management skills and effective training to make sure you maximise your investment in Sage software.